mumoshu/helmfile-gitops/README.md

 ## State of the Art of GitOps with Helm

-Building highly customizable GitOps pipeline built with Helm
+Highly customizable GitOps pipeline built with Helm

 APPENDIX: The end of Kustomize vs Helm argument